UNO-Data-Science-Club/titanic/README.md

 # titanic
-A test run of what are group can do with data.
-Started 1-23
+A test run of what are Ali can do with data.
+Started 1-23 Hello World